MoritzDaw/CaseStudy/README.md

 ### 5. Business Deliverables (Important)

-In addition to the technical implementation, candidates should address high-level business questions, such as:
+In addition to the technical implementation, candidates should address business questions, such as:

 - What is the estimated financial impact of deploying this solution?